szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Example: An attack with a dagger +2 with a character that has single-weapon proficiency rolls an 18, which becomes a critical hit.
 The damage of this hit is 16.
 Immediately after, another 2d6+6 will be rolled, adding 8-18 damage to the critical hit, thus making the full damage of the critical hit between 24 and 34.

+**Kukris** from my **Item Pack** will be affected slightly differently:

+- Speed Factor will only be reduced by 1 point, not 2
+- No THAC0 bonus
+- No extra critical hit chance (they all have an implied 5% critical chance already).
+Instead, its base damage will be increased to 1d4+1
+- Critical hit extra damage still exists

 Exceptions: Grave Binder is not affected by these bonuses because it's an oversized dagger.
 Other unusual daggers will be treated on a case-by-case basis.

 **Component 1450:** Make some rogue weapons able to do more damage if wielded by pure thieves (Finesse)